ufs-community/uwtools/docs/index.rst

 | **CLI**: ``uw config -h``
 | **API**: ``import uwtools.api.config``

 The config tool suite helps you compare, transform, modify, and even validate your configuration.
 The package supports YAML, shell, Fortran namelist, and INI file formats.
-Configuration in any of these formats may express values using :jinja2:`Jinja2 syntax<templates>`.
+Configuration in any of these formats may use :jinja2:`Jinja2 syntax<templates>` to express values.
 These values can reference others, or compute new values by evaluating mathematical expressions, building paths, manipulating strings, etc.

 Compare Mode
 """"""""""""

 When the Linux diff tool just doesn't work for comparing unordered namelists with mixed-case keys, this is your go-to!
-It also works on the other configuration formats, but the Fortran namelists are the *real* catalyst behind this gem!
+The Fortran namelists are the *real* catalyst behind this gem, but it also works on the other configuration formats.

 | :any:`CLI documentation with examples<cli_config_compare_examples>`